dnlopez/PyGamebase/converter/readme.md

-_PyGamebase converter_ is a helper app for converting databases from their typical Microsoft Access (.mdb) format to the SQLite (version 3) format which PyGamebase understands.
+_PyGamebase converter_ is a helper app for converting databases from their typical Microsoft Access (.mdb) format to the SQLite (version 3) format which the PyGamebase frontend understands.
 It can also create an initial adapter file for the Gamebase, as needed by the frontend.

 # Usage